erincayaz/obsidian-colored-text/README.md

-# Obsidian Colored Text Plugın
+# Obsidian Colored Text Plugin

 This is a plugin for [Obsidian](https://obsidian.md/) for adding colored texts to your notes.